-Our objective is to help you become the best engineer you can be.
+Our objective is to help you become the best engineer you can be, and grades are not everything.
 The various components of the class: homework, labs and exams are designed explicitly with this in mind.
 Every challenge is a growth opportunity.
 You will have the opportunity to gain points in the course through completing your homework, attending labs as well as through the exams.